Skip to main content

 Set the default role

-Choose the global role (Viewer, Collaborator, or Admin) that new users created through this provider will receive.
+Choose the role new accounts created through this provider will receive — User or Admin.

 6

-Toggle the provider to Enabled and click Save.
-The sign-in button for this provider appears on the login page immediately.
+Toggle the provider to Enabled and save.
+The sign-in button appears on the login page immediately.

 LDAP / Active Directory